rohyadav/Voyage2-Turtles-11/README.md

 ## Versions
 * Version 1.0.0:

-⋅⋅⋅Re-sized wallpaper resolution for faster load/reload ⋅⋅⋅All tabs have search features which is activated when pressing "Enter" ⋅⋅⋅Current wallpaper choice will be remembered on reload ⋅⋅⋅Clock is re-rendered whenever it changes
+   Re-sized wallpaper resolution for faster load/reload
+   All tabs have search features which is activated when pressing "Enter"
+   Current wallpaper choice will be remembered on reload
+   Clock is re-rendered whenever it changes
-⋅⋅⋅Weather Tab: Search will output error message when a searched location is not found ⋅⋅⋅Notes Tab: Existing notes will be remember any changes the user makes - Added an update button; Visibility Filters is highlighted when active. ⋅⋅⋅Added icons to each filter for better user understanding
+   Weather Tab: Search will output error message when a searched location is not found
+   Notes Tab: Existing notes will be remember any changes the user makes - Added an update button; Visibility Filters is highlighted when active.; Added icons to each filter for better user understanding
-⋅⋅⋅Todo Tab: Quantity counter is accurate; Search feature has been added ⋅⋅⋅History Tab: Search results is cleared when clicking the "clear" button
+   Todo Tab: Quantity counter is accurate; Search feature has been added
+   History Tab: Search results is cleared when clicking the "clear" button

 * Version 0.0.1: Initial deployment